Orderbook

 A hintId could turn out to be offset/incorrect in a few ways:

-• There might not be a reasonable id to guess to start looping from.
+- if the hintIdis matched, cancelled, or cancelled and re-used.- There might not be a reasonable idto guess to start looping from.
 By providing multiple hints instead of just one, the other hints can be used for verification.

-• It's likely that the incoming order would also be matched, or at least be placed close to the start of HEAD.
-Loop from HEAD.
+- It's likely that the incoming order would also be matched, or at least be placed close to the start of

 The system checks whether the hint was cancelled/matched and re-used by checking the creationTime of the order.
 If the creationTime is different than the creationTime provided, then it implies the order was re-used.